import the Twilio helper library (installed with pip install twilio) from twilio.rest import TwilioRestClient # replace the placeholder strings in the following code line with # your Twilio Account SID and Auth Token from the Twilio Console client = TwilioRestClient("ACxxxxxxxxxxxxxx", "zzzzzzzzzzzz

 Twilio is a developer-focused company, rather than a traditional "enterprise company", so their tutorials and documentation are written by developers for fellow developers.

-Build a Simpsons Quote-Bot with Twilio MMS, Frinkiac, and Python combines picture messages sent via Twilio MMS with Frinkiac to create and sent Simpons cartoon quotes to any phone number.
+Build a Simpsons Quote-Bot with Twilio MMS, Frinkiac, and Python combines picture messages sent via Twilio MMS with Frinkiac to create and sent Simpsons cartoon quotes to any phone number.

 Finding free food with Python is a fun web scraping tutorial that uses Beautiful Soup 4 to obtain some data from websites then uses the Twilio SMS API via some Python code to send a text message with the results.